GRTLCollaboration/GRFolres/paper/paper_for_GitHubpreview/paper_for_GitHubpreview_with_references.md

   index: 1
 - name: Department of Applied Mathematics and Theoretical Physics (DAMTP), University of Cambridge, Centre for Mathematical Sciences, Wilberforce Road, Cambridge CB3 0WA, United Kingdom
   index: 2
-- name: Theoretical Astrophysics, Eberhard Karls University of T\"ubingen, T\"ubingen 72076, Germany
+- name: Theoretical Astrophysics, Eberhard Karls University of Tübingen, Tübingen 72076, Germany
   index: 3
-date: 2 Sep 2023
+date: 4 Sep 2023
 bibliography: paper.bib

 ---

+The following brief overview has been prepared as part of the submission of the GRFolres code[1] to the Journal of Open Source Software.

 # Summary